A Zebra is a single hoofed animal which belongs to the horse family.

 There are several species of African Equids the major ones being the Plains Zebras also known as Burchell’s Zebra.
-These are the widely spread species in the Africa.
+These are the widely spread species in Africa.

 Foals easily identify their mothers with these unique patterns.